 Organization:

-The WGISS Interoperability Liaison (LI) is a member of the WGISS Executive Committee (WGISS Exec) and reports directly to the WGISS Chair and Vice Chair.
-The LI will work with the leads and co-leads from the Interest Groups (IG) and Projects (P) to provide an interface to other CEOS Working Groups, Virtual Constellations and Ad Hoc Groups.
+The WGISS Interoperability Liaison (IL) is a member of the WGISS Executive Committee (WGISS Exec) and reports directly to the WGISS Chair and Vice Chair.
+The IL will work with the leads and co-leads from the Interest Groups (IG) and Projects (P) to provide an interface to other CEOS Working Groups, Virtual Constellations and Ad Hoc Groups.

 Objectives: